 By providing avenues for local resources to contribute to the needs of the system – and be fairly compensated, G&Ts can help their smallest members accomplish what they would struggle to do alone: harness local resources for the good of the entire co-op.

-“We’re one small distribution co-op.
+“We’re a small distribution co-op.
 We can't figure out everything.
 That's where the value of our G&T comes into play.
-A G&T-scale model for DER operations could do a lot for us.
-I know it sounds like we'd be giving up a lot to the G&T, but that's not what I mean.
-It's a coordinated effort so that each of us doesn’t have to figure it out, because it is overwhelming to figure out all this DER stuff.” - CEO, 30,000-member distribution co-op
+A G&T-scale model for DER operations could do a lot for us.” - CEO, 30,000-member distribution co-op